Slashdot Asks: Are Curved TVs Worth It?

 Duh.

-They're worse for anything except up-close viewing (Score:2)
+They're worse for anything except up-close viewing (Score:3)

+Curved monitors do make sense for the desktop PC, where you're sitting very close to the screen.
+They make no sense whatsoever in the living room, though.
+You're far too far away for the curve to make any noticeable difference

+It's a scalable situation.
+If the TV occupies a similar viewing angle to your monitor, then curvature would have just the same impact.
+As I type this, my laptop's screen occupies about the same amount of my view as my further-away TV.

 I like my curved monitor (Score:2)